Breeds

 Credits: @chickensnthings (IG)

 Cinnamon queens have a single red comb, red wattles, and earlobes.
 Their shanks and toes are yellow and clean.
-There is no Bantam or miniature version available of the Cinnamon Queen.

 The Cinnamon Queen is a sex-linked chicken, and the color of the down reveals the chick’s gender.
 The colors of female and male birds are very different.
 A rooster is white; a hen is a darker red-brown color.